• Genesis 40:1-23; Genesis 35:28-29; Genesis 41:1-57

 ~ Listen to today’s Scripture with The ESV Bible ~

-Worship Video: Today’s readings in Hebrews reminded me of Matthew West’s song “Save a Place for me:”!
+Worship Video: Today’s readings reminded me of Michael W. Smith’s song “You Won’t Let Go:”

 Comments from You: What verses or insights stand out to you in today’s readings?
 Please post up by clicking on the “Comments” link below!